 Adenosine is the agent most commonly used during pregnancy, with conversion to normal sinus rhythm in over 80% of cases of acute SVT if non-pharmacological manoeuvres have failed, although manoeuvres such as carotid sinus massage and Valsalva maneuver to control SVT are well tolerated during pregnancy.

 In pregnancies complicated by hypertension and treated with propranolol, no congenital abnormalities have been observed (15), but decreased fetal growth has been reported.
-The administration of atenolol no later than in the first quarter, is associated with fetal growth retardation.
-A meta-analysis in patients with hypertension, which analysed the risks of beta-blockers during pregnancy, has found an increase in the number of children who are "small for gestational age."
+The administration of atenolol no later than in the first quarter is associated with fetal growth retardation.
+A meta-analysis in patients with hypertension, which studied the risks of beta-blockers during pregnancy, has found an increase in the number of children who are 'small for gestational age'.
 The concentration in breast milk is approximately five times higher than in plasma.
 (16)

 Calcium channel blockers (C)

 There are few data on verapamil and diltiazem.
 Clinical studies (17,18) report no maternal teratogenicity and no side effects during pregnancy.
 Verapamil has been used in treatment of SVT fetal and management of preeclampsia without adverse effects.
 However, maternal hypotension, fetal heart block and depression of contractility during treatment of fetal arrhythmias has been also reported.
 (19) There is also a risk potential for reduction in uterine blood flow.
 For these reasons, verapamil should best be avoided in acute treatment, particularly if adenosine can be used.
 The effect of diltiazem is less known, but similar limitations are assumed.